veevo/dev/content/spiritism/mediumship/types-of-mediums.md

 those who are vexed at seeing other mediums better developed, and more highly appreciated, than themselves.
 All these bad qualities of mediums have necessarily their counterparts in good ones.

 ## Good Mediums
+This is where most of people practicing mediumship should aim for.
+Good mediums are those who produce good communication and are trusted by the [Superior Spirits](/about/superior-spirits).

 ### Serious mediums
 those who only use their faculties for good and really useful ends, and who would regard it as a profanation to use them for the satisfaction of the curious and indifferent, or for any futile purpose.